rsmoreira/ReduxSimpleStarter/README.md

 # ReduxSimpleStarter
 ```
-It is a copy of Stephen Grider's Repository named ReduxSimpleStarter, on github.
+This is a copy of Stephen Grider's Repository named ReduxSimpleStarter, on github.

 Thank you Stephen Grider.
 ```